biggis-project/biggis-docs/docs/demos/optical-remote-sensing/index.md

 chlorophyll absorption minimum.
 Consequently, chlorophyll is not uniformly evaporated with the given setup but ejected in irregular chlorophyll bursts instead.
 Therefore, a TCI pre-evaluation was carried through on each pixel of all recordings of clouds of evaporated chlorophyll mixtures, in order to label positive chlorophyll spectra as training and test data for the logistic regression.
-After spectra inspection of several samples a threshold of TCI = 0.05 was chosen above which the spectra was labeled chlorophyll-containing.
-Spectra of evaporated chlorophyll mixtures with TCI < 0.05 were not regarded in the further analysis.
+After spectra inspection of several samples a threshold of $TCI = 0.05$ was chosen above which the spectra was labeled chlorophyll-containing.
+Spectra of evaporated chlorophyll mixtures with
+$TCI < 0.05$ were not regarded in the further analysis.
 The spectra of clouds of evaporated pure fog fluids provided the negative chlorophyll data.
 The table below shows the count of spectra for the different cloud categories that was used for training for the logistic regression classifiers in the next subsections.

 |                | Fog Fluid 1  | Fog Fluid 2 |
 |: ------------  |:------------:|:-----------:|